 - Door prizes – if entry into the prize draw is included in the entrance ticket, this not considered a raffle and is allowed without a license

-- Games of skills or competitions of skills with prizes
+- Games of skill or competitions of skill with prizes

 Who is an external speaker or entertainer?